The Miranda Rights Comprehension Instruments (MRCI) are new instruments that are available with adult and juvenile norms.

-An update and revision of the original instruments was necessary in light of subsequent developments in law, research, and forensic assessment.
-The Miranda warnings contained in the instruments have been simplified and a commonly administered fifth warning has been added so that the MRCI can be applied more generally across jurisdictions.
+This new instrument was necessary given the developments in law, research, and forensic assessment since the original Grisso Instruments for Assessing Understanding and Appreciation of Miranda Rights (IAU).
+The Miranda warnings contained in the new instruments have been simplified and a commonly administered fifth warning has been added so that the MRCI can be applied more generally across jurisdictions.

-The psychometric properties of the instruments have been refined using contemporary methods of statistical analysis.
-The normative data have been updated; norms based on 21st century samples of juvenile justice and community youth are included in the 2012 manual, and new adult norms will be available in 2014-2015.
+The psychometric properties of this instrument have been refined using contemporary methods of statistical analysis.
+The normative data have been updated; norms based on 21st century samples of juvenile justice, community youth, and adult offenders are included in the new manual.